SWE-UniStuttgart/Qlunc/readme.md

 ## How to use Qlunc:
 By downloading the repository you will get several folders within which Qlunc is organized:
 ### Main:
+This is the core of Qlunc.
+Here the user creates the classes describing the components, modules and general inputs of the lidar device.
  - Qlunc_Classes.py contains the snippet which creates all the lidar digital twins.
 Each lidar module/component is assigned to a python class.
  - Qlunc_input_Classes.py contains the values for the different components and atmospheric scenarios.
 ### UQ_Functions: